Procurement Policies

 • The Federal, State, or NGO awarding agency or pass-through entity expressly authorizes a noncompetitive procurement in response to a written request from the NCRPC.
 (If only NCRPC funds are involved, the written request must be submitted to the NCRPC Board for approval.)

-• Or, after solicitation of a number of sources, competition is determined inadequate and the awarding agency or pass-through entity agrees, in writing, with that conclusion.
+• Or, after solicitation of a number of sources and repetitive contact with those sources, competition or vendor interest is determined inadequate and the awarding agency or pass-through entity agrees, in writing, with that conclusion.